shyvum/WebsiteOrionTIET/README.md

 # WebsiteOrionTIET
-This repository is intellectual property of Shivam Goyal and is made for Orion'19 - Thapar Institute's Tech Fest.
+This repository is made for Orion'19 - Thapar Institute's Tech Fest.

 ## Tech Stack
 1. HTML